codejsha/modern-java-in-action/README.md

 (work in progress)

 - Chapter 8.
 Collection API enhancements
 - Chapter 9.
-Refactoring(testing(and debugging
+Refactoring, testing, and debugging
 - Chapter 10.
 Domain-specific languages using lambdas
 - Chapter 11.
 Using Optional as a better alternative to null
 - Chapter 12.
 New Date and Time API